loveshack/docs/source/advanced_components/application_insight/onegate_usage.rst

 Using the OneGate Client inside the Guest VM
 --------------------------------------------

 A ruby client that implements the OneGate API is included in the official `OpenNebula context packages <https://github.com/OpenNebula/addon-context-linux>`__.
-This is a simple command line interface to interact with the OneGate server, it will handle the authentication and requests complexity.
+This is a simple command line interface to interact with the OneGate server.
+It will handle the authentication and request complexity.

 OneGate Client Usage
 --------------------